levin-vladislav/PhysicsSimulator/docs/logger.md

 Also you can use three more formatting types.
 `warn` will make the message text yellow, and `error` will turn it red.
 If you don't want to format your text at all, without module name, current time etc - you can use `raw`.
+Raw messages are printed without formatting only to console, but they are printed to log files in the following format:

+	[HH:MM:SS] [ModuleName/RAW]: <text>

+Each of these functions also accepts argument `show`.
+It is a bool value, default is true.
+When true it is printed to both console and log files, otherwise - log files only.

 Also there is one more non-static method, but it's not public - `log`.
 Basically all the previous methods just runs this method with different arguments.